brocaar/chirpstack-docs/content/guides/troubleshooting/network-server.md

 ---
-title: Network-server troubleshooting
+title: ChirpStack Network Server troubleshooting
 menu:
     main:
         parent: troubleshooting
-description: Troubleshooting network-server (LoRa Server) related issues.
+description: Troubleshooting ChirpStack Network Server related issues.
 ---

-# Troubleshooting network-server issues
+# Troubleshooting ChirpStack Network Server issues

 This guide helps you to troubleshoot network-server related connectivity issues.
-This guide assumes that your gateway is connected and that the LoRa Gateway Bridge is publishing the received data.
-If you are not sure, please refer to the [Debugging gateway connectivity]({{<relref "gateway.md">}}) guide.
+This guide assumes that your gateway is connected and that the ChirpStack Gateway Bridge is publishing the received data.
+If you are not sure, please refer to the [Gateway troubleshooting]({{<relref "gateway.md">}}) guide.
-It also assumes that you have setup the [LoRa Server](/loraserver/) and [LoRa App Server](/lora-app-server/) component and that you have [setup your gateway and device]({{<ref "/guides/first-gateway-device.md">}}) through the web-interface.
+It also assumes that you have setup the [ChirpStack Network Server](/network-server/) and [ChirpStack Application Server](/application-server/) component and that you have [setup your gateway and device]({{<ref "/guides/first-gateway-device.md">}}) through the web-interface.

 In this guide we will validate:

-* If the [LoRa Server](/loraserver/) component receives uplink data
+* If the [ChirpStack Network Server](/network-server/) component receives uplink data
 * If the received data is valid (MIC and frame-counters)
-* If the received payload is forwarded to [LoRa App Server]({{<relref "application-server.md">}})
+* If the received payload is forwarded to [ChirpStack Application Server]({{<relref "application-server.md">}})

-## LoRa Server receives data?
+## ChirpStack Network Server receives data?

-To find out if [LoRa Server](/loraserver/) is receiving messages from your gateway, you should refer to the logs.
-Depending how LoRa Server was installed, one of the following commands will show you the logs:
+To find out if [ChirpStack Network Server](/network-server/) is receiving messages from your gateway, you should refer to the logs.
+Depending how ChirpStack Network Server was installed, one of the following commands will show you the logs:

-* `journalctl -f -n 100 -u loraserver`
+* `journalctl -f -n 100 -u chirpstack-network-server`
-* `tail -f -n 100 /var/log/loraserver/loraserver.log`
+* `tail -f -n 100 /var/log/chirpstack-network-server/chirpstack-network-server.log`

 ### Expected log output